Social & Emotional

 The BHSMS Pupil Personnel Service team is committed to the academic and emotional well-being of all students.
 Our team consists of two guidance counselors, a social worker, and an attendance teacher.

-6-8th Grade Counselor
+6-8th grade Guidance Counselor

 Family Letter April 20,2021